NEURODIVERSE

 EVALUATIONS - CONSULTATIONS - THERAPY

-is a licensed psychologist who has worked with neurodiverse clients and their families for fourteen years through assessment, intervention, and research programs.
-She is passionate about working with autistic individuals and their families and focuses on helping clients alleviate difficulties while celebrating or harboring strengths.
+is a licensed psychologist who has worked with neurodivergent clients and their families for fifteen years through assessment, intervention, and research programs.
+She is passionate about working with autistic individuals and their families and focuses on helping clients alleviate difficulties while celebrating and harboring strengths.
+Kristina works with clients 3 years of age and older.

 Education & Training: